Chinthurst School: Academic and other achievements

 Chinthurst School was assessed by the ISI's 2016 integrated inspection report as being "successful in meeting its aim to produce well-rounded individuals" and "very successful in preparing pupils for their move to senior schools".
 The school "provides a broad and balanced curriculum with an excellent range of extra-curricular activities" and "succeeds extremely well in fulfilling its aim to teach consideration for others, traditional values and respect for the community ... pupils are extremely well behaved, and relationships between pupils and staff and among the pupils themselves are excellent."
-The school reports outperforming national standards for both state and independent schools.
+The school has said itself that it outperforms national standards for both state and independent schools.

-Pupils were also assessed as achieving well in music, art and drama and in a wide range of extra-curricular activities.
-In recent years, almost all leavers have gained places at their first-choice senior school and a good proportion of pupils have won scholarships and awards.
+Pupils were assessed in 2016 as achieving well in music, art and drama and in a wide range of extra-curricular activities.
+Prior to 2016 almost all leavers gained places at their first-choice senior school and a proportion of pupils won scholarships and awards.
 In December 2016 the externally moderated Profile Results for the Early Years Foundation Stage 2015–2016 were 100 per cent for each pupil in the Stage.
 In March 2017 the school reported that on the basis of their 11-plus examinations, its eighteen Year 6 pupils had so far received 38 offers of places to 15 independent and state schools, nearly half of which included awards for academics, sport, music, art and drama.